seungeunrho/football-paris/README.md

-# football-paris
+# Google Research Football Competition - liveinparis team

-The exact codes used for the "google-research football competition"
+* The exact codes used by the team "liveinparis" at [the kaggle football competition](https://www.kaggle.com/c/google-football)

-* Our team "liveinparis" currently ranked 8th in Leader Board.
+* Implementations of self-play RL from scratch with distributed actors

+* Final version of agents ranked 8th/1141 at the competition (Gold medal)

 * Link to summary of our implementations(To be added)